vitorpedeo/front_end_mentor_challenges/README.md

 # Front End Mentor Challenges

 ## My goal
-This repository will be used to store all my solution for [Front End Mentor](https://www.frontendmentor.io/) challenges.
+This repository will be used to store all my solutions for [Front End Mentor](https://www.frontendmentor.io/) challenges.